Danish Australian Football League: Jutland

-The sole competing team from Jutland are the Aalborg Kangaroos, playing in green and gold.
+Currently, two teams are active in Jutland: Aalborg Kangaroos, playing in green and gold and Aarhus Bombers in Black and Red.

 The Aalborg Kangaroos were formed in 1993, the first DAFL club outside Copenhagen and lasted until 2003, when with the DAFL league restructure, the Aalborg club created two squads, the Kangaroos and the Power for the newly formed Jutland Conference.

 From 2005 they were a feeder club for the Jutland Shinboners until 2013, when they reentered DAFL Premier League as their own unit, changing outfits from the classic blue and white Kangaroos guernseys to the current custom made green and gold.

+The Aarhus Bombers were formed in 1997 and while defunct in the period 2010-2020 it was revived for the 2020 season.

+Both Aarhus Bombers and Aalborg Kangaroos are competing as the Jutland Shinboners, and have been since 2024.

 The other existing DAFL membership club in Jutland is the Randers Dockers.
 Randers competed as their own team in the 2013 DAFL Premier League, but had to withdraw late for the 2014 season.
 Randers is still a membership club of DAFL, but are not competing in the 2015 Premier League.
 Randers historically played in white guernseys with a purple anchor from Fremantle Dockers.